git-disl/MSJE/README.md

 ## Contact

+We are continuing the development and there is ongoing work in our lab regarding cross-modal retrieval between cooking recipes and food images.
 For any questions or suggestions you can use the issues section or reach us at zhongweixie@gatech.edu.

+Lead Developer: Zhongwei Xie, Georgia Institute of Technology

+Advisor: Prof. Dr. Ling Liu, Georgia Institute of Technology

+If you use our code, please cite

+[1] Zhongwei Xie, Ling Liu, Yanzhao Wu, et al. Learning TFIDF Enhanced Joint Embedding for Recipe-Image Cross-Modal Retrieval Service[J]//IEEE Transactions on Services Computing.

+[2] Zhongwei Xie, Ling Liu, Lin Li, et al. Learning Joint Embedding with Modality Alignments for Cross-Modal Retrieval of Recipes and Food Images[C]//Proceedings of the 2021 International Conference on Information and Knowledge Management (CIKM).

+[3] Zhongwei Xie, Ling Liu, Yanzhao Wu, et al. Cross-Modal Joint Embedding with Diverse Semantics[C]//2020 IEEE Second International Conference on Cognitive Machine Intelligence (CogMI).
+IEEE, 2020: 157-166.